SwedbankPay/developer.swedbankpay.com/checkout/v3/standard/index.md

 Please contact our [Sales department][contact-sales] regarding these requirements.

-There are two different ways of integrating the Authentication model.
+There are two different ways of integrating the Standard model.
 **Redirect** and **Seamless View**.

 **Redirect** sends the consumer to a Swedbank Pay page where we handle the